jessesquires/jessesquires.com/pay.md

 title: Payments
 ---

-<h3 class="text-muted">Contracting, freelance, open source</h3>
+<h3 class="text-muted">Contracting, Freelance, Open Source</h3>

 Do you need to pay me for contracting, consulting, or freelance work?
-Or, do you simply want to support my open source work and blog?
+Or, do you want to support my open source work and blog?
 You can do that here with the options below.

 <p class="text-center"><b>Thanks!</b></p>